MelloGabriel/MelloGabriel/README.md

-### Hi there, my name is Gabriel and I’m Brazilian developer 👋
+### Hi there, my name is Gabriel and I’m a brazilian developer 👋

 - I’m currently pursuing my Software Engineering degree
 - I’m currently working as an IT Infrastructure Analyst